untitaker/shippai/README.md

 Right now this project consists of:

 - A [Rust library](https://github.com/untitaker/shippai/tree/master/rust) to
-  generate a FFI for a given list of `T: Fail` via a macro.
+  generate FFI code for your `Fail` types.
 - A [Python library](https://github.com/untitaker/shippai/tree/master/python)
   to: